cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 )
 ```

-Next, we want to update out `GetCmdCreateClaim` function so it looks as follows:
+Next, we want to update our `GetCmdCreateClaim` function so it looks as follows:

 ```go
 // CLI transaction command to create a claim